 Like with all vaccines and other medications, there is a chance you might experience some symptoms after you get it.
 There is a possibility that you might feel some fatigue or some pain or muscle soreness at the injection site – you could even have a fever.
 These are signs that the vaccine is working, and your immune system is responding to the vaccine and learning how to fight off the virus.
 Mild pain relievers should help you feel better.
 If you don’t feel better within two or three days, you should follow-up with your doctor.

-People will be expected to get their second dose of vaccine through the same vaccinator that provided their first dose.
-You will receive information on how to schedule your second dose at your appointment for your first dose.
+- You will receive information about your second dose appointment at your appointment for your first dose.